hbedle-subsurface/attribute-selector/README.md

 ## Who it is for

+- **Anyone** who has ever opened the attribute library in their interpretation software and felt slightly overwhelmed
 - **Geoscientists** starting a new seismic interpretation project who want a principled starting point for attribute selection
 - **AASPI students** learning which attributes are appropriate for which geologic problems
 - **ML practitioners** building multi-attribute seismic classification workflows who need a defensible, non-redundant input set
-- **Anyone** who has ever opened the attribute library in their interpretation software and felt slightly overwhelmed

-No attribute expertise required.
+No attribute expertise required, and hopefully this will get you curious to try new ones!
 Every recommendation includes a plain-language explanation of what the attribute measures and why it is relevant to your situation.

 ---